MYousafZahir/481Project/README.md

 - `Deafening`: User is able to mute their speaker during the voice call by clicking the 'headphone' symbol located on the left-hand side.
 The headphone symbol will have a red line crossed on it to indicate that the user is deafened (user will not be able to hear other members in the voice call).
 - `Demonstration of Functionality` : Pressing '~' in the text box will invoke a interactable pop up for a join request to appear, pressing  in the text box "alt" will invoke a message from user "Bob"

+## Lobby - Side Bar
+Right clicking on a friend will invoke a context menu that is interactable, clicking chat will bring a chat pop up window, clicking `Remove` will remove them from the friend list.

 ## Lobby - Searching for Lobby Games
 On the main `Lobby` page, the user can click on the `Search Game` search bar to search for their lobby games.
 The user is presented with all the available lobbies if they click on the `Search Game`.
 They can click on any of the available lobbies in the search, and if the lobby exists the system will present display them to the user.